Derived isogenies and isogenies for abelian surfaces: Derived isogeny in positive characteristic

-Suppose that we are given an isogeny $\phi \colon Y \to X$, which is prime-to-$p$ of degree $d^2$.
-By Proposition \ref{lifting}, we can lift it to a prime-to-$p$ isogeny of degree $d^2$ over some finite flat extension $V$ of $W$:
+Suppose that there is an isogeny $f \colon X \to Y$, which is prime-to-$p$ of degree $d^2$.
+By Proposition \ref{lifting}, we can lift it to a prime-to-$p$ isogeny of degree $d^2$ over $W$:

-The isogeny $\Phi_K$ between the generic fibers induces a $G_K$-equivariant isometry By Theorem \ref{thm:twistedisogenychar0}, there exists a geometric prime-to-$p$ derived isogeny $ \D^b(\cX_K) \sim \D^b(\cY_K)$ whose $p$-adic cohomological realization is $\frac{\Phi_K^\ast}{d} $.
-The assertion then follows from Theorem \ref{thm:specialization}.
+Set $K=\mathrm{Frac}(W)$.
+The induced isogeny $f_K$ between the generic fibers is a prime-to-$p$ principal isogeny, which induces a $G_K$-equivariant isometry By Theorem \ref{thm:twistedisogenychar0}, there exists a prime-to-$p$ derived isogeny $ \D^b(X_{\bar{K}}) \sim \D^b(Y_{\bar{K}})$ whose $p$-adic cohomological realization is $\frac{f_K^\ast}{d} $.
+The assertion follows from Theorem \ref{thm:specialization}.